Economy of the Mughal Empire: Shipbuilding industry

+Regional economies

 Bengal Subah

 Ruins of the Great Caravanserai in Dhaka.

 The province of Bengal was especially prosperous from the time of its takeover by the Mughals in 1590 until the British East India Company seized control in 1757.
 It was the Mughal Empire's wealthiest province.
 Domestically, much of India depended on Bengali products such as rice, silks and cotton textiles.
 Overseas, Europeans depended on Bengali products such as cotton textiles, silks, and opium; Bengal accounted for 40% of Dutch imports from Asia, for example, including more than 50% of textiles and around 80% of silks.
 From Bengal, saltpeter was also shipped to Europe, opium was sold in Indonesia, raw silk was exported to Japan and the Netherlands, and cotton and silk textiles were exported to Europe, Indonesia and Japan.

 Akbar played a key role in establishing Bengal as a leading centre of commerce, as he began transforming many of the jungles there into farms.
 As soon as he conquered the region, he brought tools and men to clear jungles in order to expand cultivation and brought Sufis to open the jungles to farming.
 Bengal was later described as the Paradise of Nations by Mughal emperors.
 The Mughals introduced agrarian reforms, including the modern Bengali calendar.
 The calendar played a vital role in developing and organising harvests, tax collection and Bengali culture in general, including the New Year and Autumn festivals.

 The province was a leading producer of grains, salt, fruits, liquors and wines, precious metals and ornaments.
 Its handloom industry flourished under royal warrants, making the region a hub of the worldwide muslin trade, which peaked in the 17th and 18th centuries.
 The provincial capital Dhaka became the commercial capital of the empire.
 The Mughals expanded cultivated land in the Bengal delta under the leadership of Sufis, which consolidated the foundation of Bengali Muslim society.

 After 150 years of rule by Mughal viceroys, Bengal gained semi-independence as a dominion under the Nawab of Bengal in 1717.
 The Nawabs permitted European companies to set up trading posts across the region, including firms from Britain, France, the Netherlands, Denmark, Portugal and Austria.
 An Armenian community dominated banking and shipping in major cities and towns.
 The Europeans regarded Bengal as the richest place for trade.
 By the late 18th century, the British displaced the Mughal ruling class in Bengal.